-A gorgeous wedding cake is often the centerpiece of a wedding and it typically sits in a place of honor at the reception.
+A gorgeous wedding cake is often the centerpiece of a wedding and typically sits in a place of honor at the reception.
 This carefully planned confection is a longstanding tradition dating back to Roman and Medieval times.

 Back then, a stack of buns was used instead of a multi-level culinary masterpiece, but the symbolism was generally the same.
 Over the centuries there have been many traditions created surrounding the cake and it still remains an important aspect of any wedding.